 Tip: You can also get it in white & gold.
 However, it’s a bit more expensive (you’ll understand why when you see it)

-It’s true that not every Bar Mitzvah gets to celebrate their Aliya Latorah in Jerusalem.
-But thanks to Yair Emanuel – ANYONE can celebrate their Aliyah Latorah with Jerusalem on them.
+It’s true that not every Bar Mitzvah gets to celebrate their Bar Mitzvah in Jerusalem.
+But thanks to Yair Emanuel – ANYONE can celebrate their Bar Mitzvah by wearing Jerusalem.